ICPRplshelp/MS-Word-Pandoc-Filters/README.md

   not contain anything, that if translated into TeX code, would have a backslash, except `\text`.
 Please put a number or a phrase - that's all you need.
-Please use "quotation marks" instead of CTRL+I when adding textual comments to equations in MS Word.
+Please use "quotation marks" instead of CTRL+I when adding textual comments to equations in MS Word. **Long equations can't be commented!!
+If you've added a comment to a long eqaution, it will be removed.
+There is no reason to do this as MS Word does not automatically line-break long equations.
+Single-line display and stacked (multiline) equations can be commented.**
 - Prevents overfull H-boxes.
 If an equation is too long without a line break, it will automatically be broken in half.
 - This filter aims to prevent as many LaTeX errors as possible.